JHU-PL-Lab/odefa/README.md

-├── src                             the source code of the tool ├── test                            the source code for testing ├── test-sources                    unit test and other tests ├── utils                           script for program analysis (not used in this artifact) └── vendor                          the original repositories of benchmark suite for referencing
+├── src                             the source code of the tool ├── test                            the source code for testing ├── test-sources                    unit test and other tests └── vendor                          the original repositories of benchmark suite for referencing
 ```